-As an important branch of the machinery manufacturing industry, engineering machinery has the advantages of multiple categories, complex functions and high structural strength.
+As an essential sector of the machinery manufacturing industry, engineering machinery boasts multiple categories, complex functions, and high structural strength.

-Although it has rarely been a testing ground for a variety of new manufacturing technologies, due to the innovative spirit of scientific and technological personnel and the courage to overcome difficulties, new technologies will eventually spread to the field of engineering machinery manufacturing, such as welding robots, automation, intelligent logistics and so on.
+Although it has seldom served as a testing ground for various new manufacturing technologies, the innovative spirit of scientific and technological personnel and their courage to overcome difficulties have ensured the eventual spread of new technologies to the field of engineering machinery manufacturing.
+These include welding robots, automation, intelligent logistics, and others.

-Naturally, laser processing technology, as a green, environmentally friendly, efficient and non-contact object processing technology, is also favored by the industry.
+Naturally, the industry also favors laser processing technology, which is a green, environmentally friendly, efficient, and non-contact object processing technology.

 II.
 The characteristics of laser processing

-Laser processing, which originated in Germany in the 1960s, is mainly to use the high-energy particles produced by the laser to melt and vaporize the surface of the workpiece, and use this principle to carry out various derivative processing technologies.
+Laser processing originated in Germany in the 1960s and mainly uses high-energy particles produced by lasers to melt and vaporize the surface of the workpiece.
+This principle is utilized for various derivative processing technologies.

-Due to the high stability and anti-interference of the laser beam, and it has fewer restrictions on the workpiece (such as processing shape, size, environment), so it is possible to process most metallic and non-metallic materials with high quality and precision.
+Laser beams offer high stability and anti-interference, and impose fewer restrictions on the workpiece (such as processing shape, size, and environment), allowing for high-quality and precise processing of most metallic and non-metallic materials.

-In general, the characteristics and advantages of laser processing can be summarized as “high, fast, good, economical and wide”, as follows:
+Laser processing technology is known for its high precision and specialization.
+Its characteristics and advantages can be summarized as “high, fast, good, economical, and versatile” as follows:

-Laser processing has high precision, high processing efficiency, high material utilization and high economic efficiency.
+Laser processing offers high precision, processing efficiency, material utilization, and economic efficiency.

-For example, a laser cutting machine with a price of $50,000, the company can recover the cost of the equipment and generate profits in one and a half years under normal processing.
+For instance, a laser cutting machine priced at $50,000 can help a company recover the equipment cost and generate profits within one and a half years of normal processing.

-The processing speed is fast, as the energy medium of the laser is the light source, its processing speed is very fast, up to 100m/min.
+Laser processing boasts a fast processing speed, as the energy medium of the laser is the light source.
+It can reach speeds of up to 100m/min.

-At present, the most advanced 3G laser cutting machine is more than 1.5 times faster than the mainstream processing equipment.
+Currently, the most advanced 3G laser cutting machines are over 1.5 times faster than mainstream processing equipment.

-Laser processing is resistant to interference and is not easily affected by environmental factors, so the quality of the parts produced by laser processing is very good and the accuracy can be at the same level (micron level) as that of ordinary machine tool finish machining.
+Laser processing is highly resistant to interference and is not easily affected by environmental factors.
+This results in parts of exceptional quality and accuracy, which can be at the same level (micron level) as those produced by ordinary machine tool finish machining.

-In addition, laser processing is a non-contact process, so the equipment requires fewer consumables, greatly reducing production costs.
+Moreover, laser processing is a non-contact process, which requires fewer consumables for the equipment.
+This significantly reduces production costs.

-Laser processing can be applied to a wide range of materials, not only to metallic materials, but also to non-metallic materials.
+Laser processing is a versatile technology that can be applied to a wide range of materials, not limited to metallic materials but also to non-metallic materials.

-In addition, laser processing can process a wide range of shapes, such as straight lines, curves, and shaped patterns, making it truly barrier-free.
+Moreover, laser processing can handle a diverse range of shapes, including straight lines, curves, and shaped patterns, making it a truly barrier-free technology.

 III.
 The application of laser processing technology in engineering machinery manufacturing

-In recent years, with the breakthrough in laser processing technology and equipment, it is more used in the manufacturing of construction machinery products in various processes.
+In recent years, due to breakthroughs in laser processing technology and equipment, it has become more prevalent in various processes involved in the manufacturing of construction machinery products.

-The following is an introduction to the current mainstream technology for construction machinery applications:
+The following is an overview of the current mainstream technology used for construction machinery applications:

 3.1 Laser processing technology in the field of sheet metal cutting applications

-Laser cutting is a cutting method that uses a laser beam output from a laser oscillator to focus a laser beam through a focal mirror, and the high-density energy generated is irradiated on the material, causing it to melt and evaporate.
+Laser cutting is a cutting method that utilizes a laser beam produced from a laser oscillator.
+The beam is focused through a focal mirror to generate high-density energy, which is then directed onto the material, causing it to melt and evaporate.